 Wednesday, May 30, 2007

-D. Stephen Heersink recently highlighted the following via his excellent blogsite, Gay Species.
+D. Stephen Heersink recently highlighted the following via his excellent blogsite, The Gay Species.
 It might interest those visitors to The Wild Reed who, like me, appreciate and enjoy film.

 “Mondays and Wednesdays in the month of June: Turner Classic Movies (TCM) will air Being Screened Out, the ‘treatment’ (or more accurately, the ‘non-treatment’) of gays and lesbians in cinema.
 The series promises a more extensive examination of Hollywood’s film industry vis-a-vis gays and lesbians than the documentary The Celuloid Closet.